mrosinski/research-react-remix/README.md

 # research-react-remix

-A basic research of React Remix features.
+A simple research of React Remix features.